Painting or Abstract Photography?

 The resulting evolution of that early technique that Kim stumbled across gave rise to his immensely captivating abstract project.
 “It was a real turning point in my life.
 At the time, a friend of mine was throwing out a 100 gallon aquarium, which was perfect,” Kim explained.
 He eventually moved onto a 200-gallon tank, which he uses now.

-The second key turning point in Kim’s photography was switching from using 4x5 Large Format film to Hasselblad digital medium format.
-Investing in the digital system allowed Kim to continue creating large prints with the added benefits of a speedier workflow, fast flash sync and other advanced of Hasselblad digital medium format cameras.
+The second key turning point in Kim’s photography was switching from using 4x5 large format film to Hasselblad digital medium format.
+Investing in the digital system allowed Kim to continue creating large prints with the added benefits of a speedier workflow, fast flash sync and other advancements of Hasselblad digital medium format cameras.